 One way to reduce the number of calls is to avoid nested scatters, which lead to a lot of duplicated metadata.
 In cases where scatters are nested, Cromwell (our workflow execution engine) prints out the entire array of metadata as inputs for every index in the scatter.
-This can result in generating huge, unwieldy amounts of metadata, which can result in long wait times to return job results.
+This leads to generation of huge, unwieldy amounts of metadata, which can result in long wait times to return job results.
 It may even prevent Terra from being able to serve it up at all, as the number of metadata rows exceeds the current platform threshold.

 Tools to help keep an eye on costs

 As your workflows scale larger and larger, so will the associated costs.
-To avoid runaway costs, we recommend taking advantage of built-in Terra and GCP functionality (see below).
+To avoid runaway costs, we recommend taking advantage of built-in Terra and Google Cloud functionality (see below).

 Delete Intermediate Outputs